Last updated 2026-05-05

 Can I submit feedback for myself?

-Technically yes — the contract does not enforce that the feedback signer is different from the agent owner.
-Onchain self-feedback is publicly visible and easy to detect, so it does not improve an agent’s score in any aggregator that tracks unique clients (this explorer included).
-Don’t bother.
+Reference deployments reject feedback from the agent owner or an approved operator.
+Even where a non-canonical deployment allows it, onchain self-feedback is publicly visible and easy to detect, so it does not improve an agent’s score in any aggregator that tracks unique clients.

 How are tags chosen?